Hein Htet Zaw’s Journey of Growth and Connection in Australia

 Since starting his scholarship journey, Hein Htet Zaw had a dream to study in Australia – well-known for cultural diversity and plentiful growth opportunities for international students.
 Now, completing his Master of Public Health at The University of Melbourne, Hein can attest to the wide variety of opportunities and cultural immersion experiences while on the scholarship.

-“The University of Melbourne is also very supportive to students in several ways, including with mentorship programs, extracurricular activities, internship opportunities, networking and cultural events, as well as multidisciplinary supports for students’ health and wellbeing.”
+“The University of Melbourne is also very supportive to students in several ways, including with mentorship programs, internship opportunities, extracurricular activities, networking and cultural events, as well as multidisciplinary supports for students’ health and wellbeing.”

 Hein Htet Zaw attended the Professional Linkages Workshop held in Melbourne.